open-siege/siege-studio/README.md

 * Everything is work in progress, including the documentation.
     * More detailed explanations of how this module works and the exposed API will be added over time.
 * All of the exe details for each game get stored in functions.json.
 Right now, only Starsiege 1.0003r has been added.
-* Why C++ Builder?
-Why not Visual C++ or MinGW?
+* Why not Visual C++?
     * Most Darkstar games were compiled with the predecessor to C++ Builder and use a calling convention called __fastcall
     * The meaning of __fastcall in C++ Builder is different to that of Visual C++, thus meaning raw assembly code would be needed to interface with the game code if Visual C++ is to be used
-    * So far, object structures (like vtables) are compatible between C++ Builder and Borland C++, which makes it possible extend the game in new ways based on disassembled information
+    * GCC supports the __fastcall, but using a different keyword, and thus makes it easier to hook into the game.
 * What can be done with this?
-    * The built-in game interpreter can be extended with new functions either from C++ or Python
+    * The built-in game interpreter can be extended with new functions either from C++ or another scripting language
     * Existing built-in game functions can also be removed, replaced or decorated
     * Examples of ideas:
         * Updating the screenshot function of the game to convert BMP files to PNG